 “A junk journal is a book that’s made (usually by hand) out of found and recycled materials, such as paper scraps, book pages, music sheets, maps, illustrations, and ephemera (think stamps, ticket stubs, postcards, greeting cards, fussy cut pictures, etc), and is a place where one can record their thoughts, ideas, memories, and musings.”

 While junk journals may sound like they’d be a hot mess of things you’d normally expect people to throw away, the result is usually pretty striking when done right.
-The idea is that you can use all of these different materials to create really beautiful and artistic spreads – much like you would with a scrapbook or collage.
+The idea is that you can use all of these different materials to create really beautiful and artistic page layouts – much like you would with a scrapbook or collage.

 What do you do with a junk journal?